Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Wiener Fractal Measure and Renormalization

-On the other hand, as we explained above the renormalization group flow of the Wiener path-integral (\ref {badan 1}) will cause the higher non-local terms to disappear (approximately) and then the Wiener path-integral would lead to an effective local field theory at low energy levels which contains only stable renormalizable local interactions, i.e. the $\phi^4$-theory \cite{peskin}.\footnote{And the Yukawa interaction, just when the spinor fields are involved in the Wiener fractal measure.} Thus, one may be optimistic that the Wiener path-integral of Brownian motion of fractal structures on space-time could help us with better understanding the original theory for scalar quantum fields at high energy levels as the promised original theory within the RG flow procedure.
+On the other hand, as we explained above the renormalization group flow of the Wiener path-integral (\ref {badan 1}) will cause the higher non-local terms to disappear (approximately) and then the Wiener path-integral would lead to the Feynman's path-integral formulation of an effective local field theory at low energy levels which contains only stable renormalizable local interactions \cite{peskin}.
+Thus, one may be optimistic that the Wiener path-integral of Brownian motion in infinite-dimensional Hilbert spaces equipped with the fractal norm could help us with better understanding the original theory for scalar quantum fields at high energy levels.